In 1 Nephi 13:17-19 we read Nephi’s account of the American revolution:

 By American standards, this is a strangely distorted account.
 There is no indictment of the king or parliament, no talk of American rights or liberty, nothing of the corruptions of the ministry, and most significant, no despots or heroes.
 In fact, there is no reference to American resistance.
 The “mother gentiles” are the only warriors.
 God, not General Washington or the American army, delivers the colonies.

-If Joseph Smith wrote the Book of Mormon himself, wouldn’t we expect him to describe the American Revolution (which only happened around 50 years previously) more aligned with the political environment he found himself in?
+If Joseph Smith wrote the Book of Mormon himself, wouldn’t we expect him to describe the American Revolution (which only happened around 50 years previously) consistent with the political environment he found himself in?

-Why didn’t Joseph write the Book of Mormon like a patriotic American?
+Why didn’t Joseph write the Book of Mormon like the patriotic American that he was?